nadia-solution-tracker/full-stack-milestome-project/README.md

 *Pages* : cart.html

 **Checkout**
 - Clicking the checkout button on the cart page redirects the user to the checkout page again giving the final list of the items with the cart as well as the total amount.
-This is the order placed by a valid customer
+This is the order placed by a logged in customer
 - This page also provided a form to enter payment details like customer information and credit card information
 - Submitting an order finally saves the order for the customer for processing (not implemented) as well as updates the quantity in stock for the product.

 *Pages* : checkout.html

+#### Features Left to Implement
+- Order History for a specific user ater successful login
+- Custom storage using S3 Amazon Buckets- This has been given issues required me to contact amazon S3 administrator to activate disbled buckets however it did not work.

 <a name="technologies"></a>
 ## Technologies Used